 Sometimes you also need to understand what was modelled to you in childhood, or what you have learnt in your history of relationships, and whether that is useful or helpful to you now.
 You may need to re-examine your deeply held beliefs about yourself and about relationships in order to make sense of your current relationship and how to make it work.

 Begin the practice of sitting facing each other, looking at each other, and talking to each other in this way, at least once a week, or even more often.
-Each person gets to speak for ten minutes, without interruption, about how they are feeling, about the relationship and how things are going, about themselves.
+Each person gets to speak for five minutes, without interruption, about how they are feeling, about the relationship and how things are going, about themselves.
 The second person does the same, either responding to what the person has said, or not.
 The next time the order is reversed.
-This is not a dialogue, but an exercise in really listening to each other.
+This is not about critising, or a dialogue, but articulating your own experience, and really listening to each other.
 This helps you stay out of the defending, combative mode, and puts your focus on listening to how it is for the other.

 2. Notice your actual responses.